johnmatter/CT12GeV/README.md

-Color Transparency Experiment in Hall-C at Lab
+Color Transparency Experiment in Hall-C at JLab
 ==================================================

 This repo is meant to contain codes for offline analysis for the color transparency experiment at 12 GeV in Hall C.